-Strive for efficiency in operating our properties with innovative solutions that lower operational and maintenance costs, in addition to reducing the environmental footprint of our activities
+- Strive for efficiency in operating our properties with innovative solutions that lower operational costs and reduce environmental footprint, i.e. in the area of energy, water, and waste management

-Create a culture that attracts and retains the industry's best employees through talent management, compensation and benefit programs
+- Create a culture to attract and retain the industry’s best talent

-- Installed over 355 electric vehicle charging stations at over 90 properties across the U.S.
+- Installed over 560+ electric vehicle (EV) charging stations at 110 properties across the U.S

 - Offered customers same day and on demand shopping delivery via Deliv at select centers

 - 100% of malls engage in local community engagement activities.
-Simon Youth Foundation has 26 Academies in 12 states and has awarded nearly $15 million in scholarships to approximately 4,000 students
+Simon Youth Foundation has 35 Academies in 15 states and has awarded nearly $17 million in scholarships to more than 4,500 students

 - Built awareness of sustainability topics among all employees by increasing sustainability engagement initiatives

 |EV CHARGING STATIONS AT 110 PROPERTIES ACROSS THE U.S. |